minimaxir/simpleaichat/README.md

   - simpleaichat does not use the "Agent" logical metaphor for its actions.
 If needed be, you can emulate the Agent workflow with a `while` loop without much additional code, plus with the additional benefit of much more flexibility such as debugging.
 - The session manager implements some sensible security defaults, such as using UUIDs as session ids by default, storing authentication information in a way to minimize unintentional leakage, and type enforcement via Pydantic.
 Your end-user application should still be aware of potential security issues, however.
 - Although OpenAI's documentation says that system prompts are less effective than a user prompt constructed in a similar manner, in my experience it still does perform better for maintaining rules/a persona.
+- Many examples of popular prompts use more conversational prompts, while the example prompts here use more consise and imperative prompts.
+This aspect of prompt engineering is still evolving, but in my experience commands do better with ChatGPT and with greater token efficieny.
+That's also why simpleaichat allows users to specify system prompts (and explicitly highlights what the default use) instead of relying on historical best practices.
 - Outside of the explicit examples, none of this README uses AI-generated text.
 The introduction code example is just a joke, but it was too good of a real-world use case!

 ## Roadmap